top of page

 4th Runner-up: Mexico

 This is a hot topic and was a really tough decision, but in the end, India could be the only choice for first place.
 Reason being?
 Everything is good.
-In all of the other countries I have been to, food is always hit and miss, you need to choose the restaurant or street stall well to get the best of it.
+In all of the other countries I have been to, food is always hit or miss; you need to choose the restaurant or street stall well to get the best of it.

 These five countries also match Joe's Top 5 cuisines of the world, and I am sure many other people's, albeit the order is different, and I am very much expecting a severe backlash from my Italian friends!